qchateau/conan-center-bot/README.md

 ## How does it work

 The script will try to locate the most recent version in CCI, and the most recent version in GitHub.
-If GitHub contains a version that is more recent than the latest one on CCI, the script will add it to the CCI repository.
+If GitHub contains a version that is more recent than the latest one on CCI, the script will add it to the CCI repository, in a new branch and commit it.

 After you ran the script:

-- Move to CCI
-- Verify and maybe tweak the diff
+- Verify and maybe tweak the diff in the nea branch
-- Run the test
-- Commit
 - Open a PR on CCI

 ## Limitations